NUCLEAR POWER PLANTS

 Atomic bombs (based on nuclear fission) and hydrogen bombs (or thermonuclear bombs, based on nuclear fusion), the most terrible weapons of mass destruction of our era.
-Their enormous destructive power comes from the transformation of fairly small quantities of ordinary matter into energy in accordance with Einstein’s equation: E = mc2
+Their enormous destructive power comes from the transformation of fairly small quantities of ordinary matter into enormous amounts of energy in accordance with Einstein’s equation: E = mc2

 “The complete banning and destruction of nuclear weapons is an important